Optimal Network Compression: Case studies

 In this section we will consider two case studies to demonstrate the results of this work.
 As mentioned in Remark~\ref{rem:genetic}, we implement a genetic algorithm to optimize~\eqref{eq:optimization}; an overview of the genetic algorithm is provided in Appendix~\ref{sec:gp}.

 First, we will present a small, 3 bank, financial system with heterogeneous (comonotonic) endowments.
 This system allows us to easily present analytical results to validate the genetic algorithm we utilize to consider optimal compression and rerouting.
 Additionally, this small system allows us to investigate the robust fragility results of \cite{AOT15} in a different setting to determine if those results hold for more general settings than presented in that work.
+In particular, we show that under systematic shocks, even for a simple heterogeneous three bank system, the robust fragility results of~\cite{AOT15} no longer hold generally.

 Second, we calibrate a financial system to the 2011 European Banking Authority stress testing data.
 With that system we compare the original network, the fully compressed networks, and optimally compressed networks.
-As found in \cite{veraart2019does}, we find that network compression can increase systemic risk, but optimal network compression can find significant improvements over the original network.
+This framework allows us to numerically generalize~\cite{veraart2019does} to quantify the suboptimality of the full compression as utilized in~\cite{d2019compressing} on a large financial network calibrated to data in a specific example.
+Namely, we show that if the systemic risk measures are not explicitly part of the objective function of the optimal compression problem, we may end up with suboptimal outcomes or, even worse, increased systemic risk.
+We also find that the optimal network compression can find significant systemic risk improvements over the original network.

+Broadly, these numerical examples demonstrate: (i) the optimal compression problem is computationally feasible; (ii) robust fragility with i.i.d.\ Bernoulli shocks as reported in~\cite{AOT15} does not hold for heterogeneous systems; and (iii) maximal compression can be suboptimal in large ``realistic'' financial networks.
+As such, these case studies should be viewed through that lens, i.e.\ as numerical counterexamples to the widely reported robust fragility (Section~\ref{sec:acemoglu}) and the optimality of maximal compression in large, complex financial systems (Section~\ref{sec:EBA}).
+With these goals in mind, we want to emphasize that all networks considered herein are fully ``nettable'' in the sense that maximal conservative compression can net out the entire interbank network.
+Such a simple network structure was taken for demonstration purposes of the three noted goals only.
+Further studies with different network calibrations could be of interest for future works.